-The Comprehensive Hemophilia and Bleeding Disorders Treatment Program at Johns Hopkins All Children’s Hospital provides expert care for children of all ages, from infants to age 21.
+The Comprehensive Hemophilia and Bleeding Disorders Treatment Center at Johns Hopkins All Children’s Hospital provides expert care for children of all ages, from infants to age 21.

 When a child has hemophilia or another bleeding disorder, it can impact his or her life in a number of ways, from chronic health problems such as joint disease and anemia to quality of life matters such as such as missing school and work days.
 But with proper management, patients with hemophilia and other bleeding disorders can lead healthy lives.